wyattshapiro/sparkify_postgres/README.md

 ## Usage

-There are several main scripts that can be executed:
+There are several main scripts:

+- src/config.py: Specifies environmental variables for db connection.
+Storing credentials like this is not recommended.
+It is better practice to set as environmental variables and dynamically retrieve them.
 - src/create_tables.py: Drops and creates your tables.
 You run this file to reset your tables before each time you run your ETL scripts.
   - src/test.ipynb: Displays the first few rows of each table to let you check your database.
 - src/etl.py: Reads and processes *all files* from song_data and log_data and loads them into your tables.